The

 you are a return visitor you will notice this site is updated almost

 daily.
-Many species in the collection have yet to be described and
+Many aroids and other genera in the collection have yet to be described and

-photographed and we add new specimens almost every week.
-Our
+photographed since we add new specimens almost every month.

-collection is now recognized as one of the largest in mid-America and
+collection is now one of the largest in mid-America and

 One

-website visitor from London recently said in an email,
+website visitor from London said in an email,

 "if you sense